The compression body graph has infinite diameter: Applications

 \section{Applications}

-As an application of these methods, we give an alternative proof of a result of Biringer, Johnson and Minsky \cite{bjm}, and a slightly stronger version of a result of Lubotzky, Maher and Wu \cite{lmw}, using results of Maher and Tiozzo \cite{maher-tiozzo}.
+As an application of our methods, we give an alternative proof of a result of Biringer, Johnson and Minsky \cite{bjm}*{Theorem 1.1}, and a slightly stronger version of a result of Lubotzky, Maher and Wu \cite{lmw}*{Theorem 2}, using results of Maher and Tiozzo \cite{maher-tiozzo}.

 \begin{theorem} Let $g$ be a pseudo-Anosov element of the mapping class group of a closed orientable surface.
 Then the stable lamination $\lambda^+_g$ of $g$ is contained in the limit set for a compression body $V$ if and only if the unstable lamination $\lambda^-_g$ is contained in the limit set for $V$, and furthermore, there is a compression body $V' \subseteq V$ such that some power of $g$ extends over $V'$. \end{theorem}